Alnur-AI/NumMethods-4-sem/HW4/task4.2/readme.md

 # HOMEWORK 4: Convection diffusion and Heat equation

-This program solves the problem of the heat equation.
+This program solves problem of the heat equation.

 ## Description